 Breastfeeding supplements and herbal galactagogues, like fenugreek and blessed thistle, are other options.

-Can I just stop taking it or should I wean off of it?
+After my supply increases, can I just stop taking it or should I wean off of it?

 You should wean off of it.
 A sample weaning schedule is available here.